-It is understandable if you’re frustrated that your hair gets greasy all the time.
+It is understandable if you’re frustrated that your hair always gets greasy.
 Besides causing a buildup of unhealthy things on your scalp, greasy hair is an excellent attractor of dirt and germs.
 And because you probably carry one already, you can best describe how unhealthy it makes your hair look.

 However, while this problem may weigh so heavy on your heart, knowing the root cause is crucial to finding an effective solution.
 If you are concerned about fixing this, then you need to understand what causes oily hair, as it is an important step towards achieving healthy, non-oily, and good-looking hair.